Filmmakers. Directors. Actors. Editors. Writers. Life enthusiasts.

 Sarah E MacLean is no stranger to the film industry.
 Typically they can be found in front of the camera.
 Sarah has been acting for the camera since she received her BA in Theatre Performance at Western Michigan University in December 1999.
 She has acted in 13 independent films with Chuck Bentley and The Electronic Theater Company both locally and over seas.
 She can also be seen in a few locally made horror films by independent filmmakers in West Michigan.
 Even though Sarah has been a part of creating theatre since she was a small child, Sarah has been well known in Kalamazoo, Michigan for over 20 years acting and directing at local theaters.
 She is the Resident Company Director of Queer Theater Kalamazoo and has acted and directed at many of the local community theatres.
 Sarah directed the stage version of the play Of Masquerade and Rhymes by P.S.
 Lorio at QTK.
 Sarah is thrilled to be a part of the

 production crew for the short Of Masquerade and Rhymes by P.S.
-Lorio, adapted by Laura Kay Henderson.
+Lorio, adapted by Laura Kay Henderson as well as the feature film, Behind a Masquerade of Rhymes by Laura Henderson and PS Lorio.
 When Sarah is not pursuing her passions of theatre and film, she is teaching a classroom of preschoolers or serving clients as a birth doula, Nurturer By Nature.
 Sarah feels very grateful to be able to save space for so many of the amazing things that make this wild adventure we call life worth living.

 Screenwriter, Playwright, Composer, Humorist